Steve-Mcl/node-red-contrib-image-tools/README.md

 Run the following command in the root directory of your Node-RED install.
 Usually this is `~/.node-red` or `%userprofile%\.node-red`.

+Install from GIT
+    npm install Steve-Mcl/node-red-contrib-image-tools

+Install from NPM
     npm install node-red-contrib-image-tools

 Alternatively, install from a folder

     npm install c:/tempfolder/node-red-contrib-image-tools

+Or simply copy the folder `node-red-contrib-image-tools` into a folder named `nodes` inside your node-red folder then `cd` into `nodes/node-red-contrib-image-tools` and execute `npm install`

 NOTES
 -----